With the Christmas holidays just around the corner, are you seeking something special for your loved ones? This year, we’ve got you covered...

-In January 2019, the Van Gogh Museum in Amsterdam announced that the painting Sunflowers will not be leaving Amsterdam anymore due to its fragile condition.
-This conclusion followed the extensive research conducted since 2016, concluding in the exhibition Van Gogh and the Sunflowers which opens today.
+In January 2019, the Van Gogh Museum in Amsterdam announced that the painting Sunflowers would not be leaving Amsterdam anymore due to its fragile condition.
+This conclusion followed the extensive research conducted since 2016, concluding in the exhibition Van Gogh and the Sunflowers.

 Between 11 January and 22 February 2019, the painting underwent minor conservation treatment.
 The research deemed that the painting’s condition is stable, but it is extremely sensitive to vibrations and changes in humidity and temperature.

 To officially complete and present the research on the painting the museum held an exhibition: Van Gogh and the Sunflowers from 21 June to 1 September 2019.
 DailyArt Magazine managed to ask the research team a few questions in advance of the Van Gogh and the Sunflowers exhibition, to shed more light on the findings.

 DailyArt Magazine: Sunflowers will not leave the Van Gogh Museum due to its fragile condition; did you have to make similar decisions regarding any other paintings in your collection?
 If yes, which ones and what was the reason for the decision?

 Research Team: Quite a number of paintings in the collection do not travel due to their fragile condition.
 Some paintings are only lent on very exceptional occasions because they are so important in the museum’s presentation.
 Sunflowers was one of them, and now it cannot be lent anymore at all.